Calgary’s always been a special place for me, so it makes sense that I should share some of the things to do in Calgary with kids that we love.

 The Plus 15 are a series of walkways, all a floor above street level, that interconnect Calgary’s many office towers, the Scotia Centre Mall, stephen Avenue Mall and even the Calgary Tower.
 You can see the walkways, enclosed by glass, running between most buildings downtown.

-They’re a fantastic way to navigate downtown in the winter without ever getting a chill, and well worth getting to know because they connect some of the City’s best downtown attractions, restaurants, and shopping.
+It’s a fantastic way to navigate downtown in the winter with the family without ever getting a chill, and well worth getting to know because they connect some of the City’s best downtown attractions, restaurants, and shopping.